-AT&T adds nearly 1 million subscribers, sells 6.7 million smartphones in Q3 2013Alex Wagner - Deputy Managing Editor, News Desk
+AT&T adds nearly 1 million subscribers, sells 6.7 million smartphones in Q3 2013Alex Wagner - Editorial Director of News and Content

 It's getting to be about that time when carriers and other companies begin reporting their quarterly results.
 A week after Verizon shared its third quarter figures, AT&T has come forward to tell us all about how its Q3 2013 went.

 AT&T revealed this afternoon that it added 989,000 subscribers in the third quarter.
 Postpaid net adds made up 363,000 of that total, a figure that AT&T says is more than double what it was in the year-ago quarter.
 Prepaid net adds finished the quarter at 192,000, connected device adds ended at 719,000 and resellers actually saw a loss of 285,000 customers, which AT&T says is due to losses in low-revenue 2G subscribers.

 AT&T also took the time to dish about its smartphone stats today.
 The carrier says that it added 1.2 million smartphone subscribers during Q3 2013 and that, at the end of the quarter, 75 percent of its postpaid subscriber base (50.6 million people) owned a smartphone.
 That number is an increase from the 66 percent (44.5 million) in the year-ago quarter.
 In all, AT&T sold 6.7 million smartphones in the quarter, which it says is a third-quarter record.